CianHub/memory-game/README.md

 Each piece of functionality was extensively tested during development in a variety of ways including user-testing with the console and where possible testing with Jasmine.js.

+## Deployment

+The application was deployed on GitHub Pages and can be found at https://cianhub.github.io/memory-game/